 Allium Serendipity is one of the best flowering ornamental onions available today.
-This hybrid cultivar flowers in the summer rather than in the spring-like its other flowering onion relatives.
+This hybrid cultivar flowers in the summer rather than spring-like its other ornamental onion relatives.
 Planting this perennial in your garden is a great way to extend the bloom time of alliums.

 Allium Serendipity blooms in mid-summer and produces large globes of rose-purple flowers.
-As the plants mature, they will have dozens of flowers that will look like purple orbs floating through the garden.
-This flowering onion is a clump former so expect the clumps to increase in size year after year.
-When the foliage is bruised, this plant will emit an onion fragrance to your garden.
+As the plants mature, they will have dozens of flowers that look like purple orbs floating through the garden.
+This flowering onion is a clump former so expect the clusters to increase in size year after year.
+When the foliage is bruised, this plant will emit an onion fragrance to your garden—a Proven Winners Introduction.

 |Mature Height:||15 to 20 inches|